WASdev/sample.DefaultApplication/jakarta/README.md

           <feature>persistence-3.0</feature>
        </featureManager>

-The next step was to see how far this got us by trying to build the project.
+The next step is to see how far this gets us by trying to build the project.

       mvn clean package

+As it turns out, we hit some bumps.

 [ERROR] Failed to execute goal on project DefaultWebApplication: Could not resolve dependencies for project DefaultApplication:DefaultWebApplication:war:2.0-SNAPSHOT: Could not find artifact jakarta.persistence:jakarta.persistence-api:jar:2.2 in central (https://repo.maven.apache.org/maven2) -> [Help 1]

 While the Eclipse Transformer updated the `groupId` and the `artifactId` for the jakarta.persistence-api dependency, it did not update the `version`, and version 2.2 is not valid for this Jakarta artifact.

-It also did not update the `javax` dependency, so I manually updated it with the following entry which includes everything I need including the `jakarta.persistence-api` dependency
+Also, the transformer did not update the `javax` dependency, so I manually updated it with the following entry which includes everything I need including the `jakarta.persistence-api` dependency

     <dependency>
       <groupId>jakarta.platform</groupId>